All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Any history of PCOS or irregular menstrual cycles

-• Whether you are planning a pregnancy in the near future
+• If you're planning a pregnancy in the near future

-• All other medications and supplements you are taking
+• All other medications and supplements you're taking

 Ask your provider whether you should use a backup contraceptive method during the semaglutide dose-escalation phase and whether switching to a non-oral contraceptive might be appropriate for your situation.